Tambralinga: Location

 In his 13th-century work Zhu Fan Zhi, Chinese historian Zhao Rugua mentions the state Danmaling (Tan-ma-ling, 單馬令), describing it as a vassal of Srivijaya.
+The same work lists Tambralinga among the dependencies of Angkor for 1225.
+The History of Song gives a similar account under the name Tan-mei-liu.
+Briggs, in a study whose subject is the reach of the Khmer Empire over the peninsula, read that notice together with the Ling-wai-tai ta as evidence of dependency.
+On his account Tambralinga was a dependency of the Khmer Empire throughout the reign of Jayavarman VII (r.1181–1218).
+David K. Wyatt distrusts that notice, observing that he cannot see how Angkor might have controlled Tambralinga in that year without also controlling Grahi (Chaiya in modern Surat Thani province), and that Chinese compilations of the kind sometimes copied earlier writers uncritically.
+He also surveyed the sixteen dated inscriptions of 1168 to 1219.
+Those from Grahi show no indication of Angkorian political or administrative power, though he added that such an absence is not conclusive.
 Whether Danmaling can be identified with Tambralinga is dubious; sinologist Roderich Ptak proposes instead to locate it in the Tembeling region of Pahang.
-In contrast, the Sung shih gives an account of Tambralinga under the name of Tan-mei-liu, and says Tambralinga seems to have been a dependency of the Khmer Empire during all the reigns of Jayavarman VII (r.1181–1218).

 An indigenous source of Tambralinga history is an inscription dating to 1183, written in Old Khmer, engraved on the base of a bronze Buddha statue found at Wat Hua Wiang in Chaiya District, Surat Thani Province.
 It gives an impression of the political situation of Tambralinga in the late-twelfth century.
 Another important source is a Sanskrit inscription ascribed to King Chandrabhanu of Tambralinga, dated 1230.
-It gives the king the epithet "Śrī Dharmarāja", which is an evidence for the identification of Tambralinga with Nakhon Si Thammarat (Nagara Śrī Dharmarāja in Sanskrit).
+It gives the king the epithet "Śrī Dharmarāja", which is considered a piece of evidence for the identification of Tambralinga with Nakhon Si Thammarat (Nagara Śrī Dharmarāja in Sanskrit).